-No matter who you are in life, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.
+No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

 Fortunately, there are many empathic people who would love to assist us with our challenges, and they fulfill various roles.

-You can sign up for either coaching, mentoring or counseling, but how will you know which one suits you?
+You can sign up for coaching, mentoring, or counseling, but how will you know which one suits you?

 There are many misconceptions about these three areas of expertise.

-Coaches aren’t just on a soccer pitch or in an office setting.
+Coaches aren’t just on a soccer field or in an office setting.

 Mentors don’t just hold a person’s hand and show them their personal playbook.

 Counselors don’t solely work with the mentally ill.

 While each coach, mentor, and counselor is different, the framework for each approach is also distinct.
 Rules within each framework offer insight into what is available for someone looking for a helping professional.
 Knowing which might serve you in your personal pursuit toward success is helpful.

 Read along to know the differences and the many benefits of all three modalities.